abhishekarya1/DSA-2k23/arrays.md

 - https://leetcode.com/problems/two-sum-ii-input-array-is-sorted

 **2-Sum Problem**:
 - naive quadratic solution: pick one element and brute force search its other half (_addend_), use nested loops.
-Interseting observation is that we don't need to look backwards in the inner loop since pairing for those are already covered when outer loop were at previous indices.
+Interseting observation is that we don't need to look backwards in the inner loop since pairing for those are already covered when outer loop was at previous indices.
 - for unsorted: optimal approach is to find `target - arr[i]` while storing elements in a map/set.
 - if sorted: fix `i = 0, j = n - 1` and do 2-pointer search for `target`.

-**3-Sum Problem**: fix `i` pointer and do 2-pointer search for `target-arr[i]` in the rest of the array.
+**3-Sum Problem**: fix `i` pointer and do 2-pointer search for `target-arr[i]` in the rightwards part of the array from `i+1` to `n-1`.
 Do this for all elements.
 - low and high technique won't work as previously believed by me! naive solution is `O(n^3)` here and will work the same as 2-Sum's naive sol (no need to scan previous indices).
-- incase duplicates are there, only consider first/last among the chain using `if` (skip each step) or `while` loop (fast forwarding all steps)
+- incase duplicates are there, only consider first/last among the chain using `while` loop in `i`'s loop and also inside 2-pointers loop but only on `== target` condition.
 - TC = `O(n^2)` (_optimal_); map approach isn't possible here.

 Related Problems: